DCC-UAB/XNAPproject-grup07/QUESTIONS.md

 ### Planning
 - Get the 10 artists with the most pictures -> Ariadna
 - Compare accuracy from classes -> Daria
+- Adaptative Learning Rate --> Mercè
+- Distribution for the classes in trin and validation set -> Marta
+- Improving the model by applying Normalizations and GlobalAveragePooling2D -> Marta
+- Frizing blocks -> Ariadna, Marta
+- Accumulate gradient -> Mercè
+- Function Resnet18 -> Mercè

 ### Results
 In the first task of separating the dataset into the top 10 artists, we had to consider the actual number of photos we had for each artist because the initial dataframe seemed to have more photos than we actually found.
 This resulted in the final set of photos being highly unbalanced.
 Therefore, we decided to select 10 artists with approximately the same number of photos.
 With these artists, we will conduct the initial tests.